pavtiger/physarumRenaissance/README.md

 ![Screenshot](file-535.png)
 ---
 This model is also availible with food.
-Green spot - food, black particles - physarum.
+Green spots - food, black particles - physarum.
 ![Screenshot](smallGrowth.gif)
+---

 ### Instalation